 At River Mead we pride ourselves on how included the nursery children are within the main school.
 The children play alongside the reception children during their independent learning times where they are provided with a range of multi-sensory resources in both the indoor and outdoor environment.
 The children are also taken into smaller separate groups where the adults focus on teaching particular skills.
 The children regularly use areas such as the school hall for lunch and the library and their confidence in sharing these learning spaces has been highly effective in the promotion of their independence and in supporting a smooth transition into school.

-8.45 – 9.00 Independent learning – this is where we will place out a range of activities based on the children’s interests and to support each aspect of the learning.
+Independent learning.
+This is where we will place out a range of activities based on the children’s interests and to support each aspect of their learning.
 The adults within the room will observe the children and extend their learning through their choice of activity.

-9.00 – 9.20 Adult led activity – these are based on the children’s needs and level of development and cover all aspects of the EYFS development matters.
-During these times we encourage discussions and participation.
+Adult led activity session.
+These are based on the children’s interests and level of development and cover all aspects of the EYFS development matters.
+During this time we encourage creativity, independence, discussions and participation.
+Snack is incorporated and planned for using one of our prime areas of learning as we see this as a vital opportunity for children to develop.

-These are the same as the morning and afternoon session but joined together with the addition of lunch.
-The nursery children, along with reception and resource base children go to the school hall to have their lunch.
+Nursery children, along with reception children go to the school hall to have their lunch.
 Our philosophy at River Mead is to create a sociable, friendly supportive family environment while eating healthy food at lunch times.
 Children can bring their own healthy packed lunch or pay to have a hot school dinner, which needs to be booked in advance.
-Our hot school dinners are freshly prepared on site each day by our Sodexo Catering Team who fully understand the importance of healthy eating.
+Our hot school dinners are freshly prepared on site each day by our Catering Team who fully understand the importance of healthy eating.
+Staff oversee the children and encourage discussions about their food.
+For example – where does food come from?

 We are able to take children into the pre-school in either Term 1 (September), Term 3 (January) or 5 (after the Easter holidays) after their third birthday.